Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 I glance at him.
 I must look confused because he shifts in his seat, folding his arms, trying to read my face.

-I refocus, tipping the book in my hand.
-The amethyst is in place, that roiling power tucked between the pages.
-The latches on the side come loose and the moment I crack the pages I am flooded with howling voices.
+The latches on the side come loose.
+I thumb open the book and am flooded with howling voices.
 Angry, hungry, tempting, mournful, lonely, powerful.
-I try to connect, but every voice rushes past me, as if I were nothing.
+I try to connect, but every voice rushes past me.

 Astarion leans forward, resting his elbows on his knees, quiet.